 Increase Access To Care

-Occupational therapy telehealth significantly impacts access to care for patients in remote areas who do not have the access to services often found in urban areas.
+Occupational therapy telehealth significantly impacts access to care for patients in remote areas who do not have access to services often found in urban areas.
 While home health care and in-facility care may be plentiful in more populous areas, those who need rehabilitative care in rural locations often go without treatment due to distance.
 Telerehabilitation provides a viable solution without the increased cost burden of physically delivering individuals into rural areas for short periods of time.

 Improving Access to Specialty Care